locize/blog/source/_posts/next-13-app-dir-i18n.md

 }
 ```

-The clientside part will use the new `i18n/client` version, `app/[lng]/components/Footer/client.js`:
+The client side part will use the new `i18n/client` version, `app/[lng]/components/Footer/client.js`:

 ```js
 'use client'